Here’s a bit of a subjective question: “What credit card has the best rewards?”

 My Personal Favorite Rewards Credit Card

-Without thinking for more than a second, I can tell you that the American Express Blue Cash Everyday Card has the best ongoing rewards (in my opinion).
+Without thinking for more than a second, I can tell you that the original Blue Cash card from American Express has the best ongoing rewards (in my opinion).
 And that’s the kicker.
 It has the best rewards for me.
 And perhaps you, but it all depends on what you’re looking for.

-Most importantly, this cash back credit card has no annual fee, so you don’t have to pay to get those so-called rewards that you may never use.
+Most importantly, the Amex Blue Cash is a cash back credit card with no annual fee, so you don’t have to pay to get those so-called rewards that you may never earn or use.

 Additionally, the cash back card from American Express can be used to offset your credit card balance, meaning redemption is hassle-free.
 Every year I convert my points to statement credits and enjoy a really cheap monthly credit card payment.